AzaharSK/NajrinPracticeaRepo/Java/01-Core-Java.md

 System.out.println(b);  // -126

-// Data loss may occur: Converting a larger data type into a smaller data type., Because byte range is -128 to 127 → overflow happens.
+// Converting a larger data type into a smaller data type.
+Data loss may occur
+// Because byte range is -128 to 127 → overflow happens.
 ```
 ## What is object-oriented programming?
 Object-Oriented Programming (OOP) is a programming paradigm based on the concept of __objects__, which contain: